druids/django-pymess/docs/sms.rst

     Field contains the current state of the message.
 Allowed states are:

-      * WAITING - SMS was not sent to the external service
+      * DEBUG - SMS was not sent because system is in debug mode
-      * UNKNOWN - SMS was sent to the external service but its state is unknown
+      * DELIVERED - SMS was delivered to the receiver
+      * ERROR_NOT_SENT - SMS was raised during sending of the SMS message
+      * ERROR_UPDATE - error was raised during updating state of the SMS message
       * SENDING - SMS was sent to the external service
       * SENT - SMS was sent to the receiver
-      * ERROR - error was raised during sending of the SMS message
-      * DEBUG - SMS was not sent because system is in debug mode
+      * UNKNOWN - SMS was sent to the external service but its state is unknown
-      * DELIVERED - SMS was delivered to the receiver
+      * WAITING - SMS was not sent to the external service

   .. attribute:: backend